 Exclusive Backstage Access

-- The dressing rooms used by legendary performers.
+- The dressing rooms are used by legendary performers.

 - The costume and set design workshops.